 All products are offered subject to the local regulatory and tax requirements and in local language.
-The key markets for the Company are Sweden and Finland.
-SEB Life International also has some other life insurance business which is in run-off/closed for new business which comprises a regular premium pension product in Finland and unit-linked business in non-Nordic markets (independent intermediary distribution) following a strategic decision taken in September 2018 to focus on the core Swedish and Finnish markets.
+The key markets for the Company are currently Sweden and Finland.
+The Company also has some other life insurance business in non-Nordic markets (independent intermediary distribution) which has been closed to new business since September 2018 following a business restructuring.
+The Company's business strategy is to focus on Nordic markets which is closely aligned to the broader SEB Group strategy.

 The Company focusses on distribution through SEB in Sweden and through SEB Luxembourg, which services SEB clients outside of Sweden.
-The Company operates with several tied agents in the Finnish and Swedish markets the largest of these being SEB Bank in Sweden.
+The Company operates with several tied agents and independent intermediaries in the Finnish and Swedish markets.

-Although the company is focusing on the Nordic markets it continues to accept Nordic clients who may be resident across various EU markets.
+Although the Company is focussing on the Nordic markets it continues to accept Nordic clients who may be resident across various EU markets.
 The Company continues to fully service the existing policyholders in the closed markets.